| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 commercial and non-commercial transactions and documents.
 RA 8792 is commonly referred

+to as the E-commerce law.
 Section 27 of the Act provides for the government use of electronic

 data messages, electronic documents and electronic signatures within 2 years from the